 Fanged by a Feline

-In the E.R., Molly was given antibiotics and painkillers and sent home; however, over the course of the next day, the redness and inflammation in her hand worsened.
+In the ER, Molly was given antibiotics and painkillers and sent home; but over the course of the next day, the redness and inflammation in her hand worsened.
 Molly returned to the E.R. where doctors put her on an IV drip and monitored her hand through the night.
-Molly was informed that if the swelling did not go down, she would need surgery!
+Molly was informed that if the swelling did not go down, she would need surgery.

 The following day, doctors confirmed the need to operate or the tendons in her hand would incur permanent damage.
 During the surgery, Molly was diagnosed with tenosynovitis, a condition where tendon sheaths in the hand deteriorate from infection.